dingbule/Tool4S/README.md

 ## Executable Application  (Windows)

-We provide a pre-built executable for Windows 10 in the `Application` folder.
-You can download it to use Tool4S directly.
+We provide a pre-built executable for Windows 10 in `Application`, unzip the 'tool4s.zip' to get the executable and put it under `Application` folder.

 ### Building Your Own Executable